 In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, consumer protection laws (e.g., Section 5 of the Federal Trade Commission Act) and other similar laws (e.g., wiretapping laws).
 For example, HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act ("HITECH"), and their respective implementing regulations, imposes specific requirements relating to the privacy, security and transmission of individually identifiable health information.
 Among other things, HITECH, through its implementing regulations, makes certain of HIPAA's privacy and security standards directly applicable to business associates, defined as a person or organization, other than a member of a covered entity's workforce, that creates, receives, maintains or transmits protected health information for or on behalf of a covered entity for a function or activity regulated by HIPAA as well as their covered subcontractors.
-In addition, the California Consumer Privacy Act of 2018 ("CCPA") imposes obligations on businesses to which it applies.
-These obligations include, without limitation, providing specific disclosures in privacy notices, affording California residents certain rights related to their personal data, and requiring businesses subject to the CCPA to implement certain measures to effectuate California residents' personal data rights.
-The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
+In addition, the California Consumer Privacy Act of 2018 ("CCPA") applies to personal information of consumers, business representatives, and employees who are California residents, and requires businesses to provide specific disclosures in privacy notices, and afford California residents certain privacy rights related to their personal data.
+The CCPA allows for administrative fines for noncompliance (up to \$7,500 per violation) and allows private litigants affected by certain data breaches to recover significant statutory damages.
 Although the CCPA exempts some data processed in the context of clinical trials, the CCPA increases compliance costs and potential liability with respect to other personal data we maintain about California residents.
-In addition, the California Privacy Protection Agency to implement and enforce the CCPA (as amended) and adding a new right for individuals to correct their personal information.
-Other states have enacted data privacy laws, including Virginia and Colorado, both of which differ from the CPRA and become effective in 2023.
+In addition, the California Privacy Rights Act of 2020 ("CPRA"), operative on January 1, 2023, expanded the CCPA's requirements, including by adding a new right for individuals to correct their personal information and establishing a new California Privacy Protection Agency to implement and enforce the CCPA (as amended) .
+Other states have enacted comprehensive data privacy laws, including Virginia and Colorado, both of which differ from the CPRA and became effective in 2023.
 Additional data privacy and security legislation has been proposed at the federal, state, and local levels in recent years.
 While these states, like the CCPA, also exempt some data processed in the context of clinical trials, such laws could increase our potential liability, increase compliance costs, or adversely affect our business.

 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
 For example, the European Union's General Data Protection Regulation ("EU GDPR"), the United Kingdom's GDPR ("UK GDPR"), Brazil's General Data Protection Law (Lei Geral de Proteção de Dados Pessoais, or "LGPD") (Law No. 13,709/2018), and China's Personal Information Protection Law ("PIPL") impose strict requirements for processing personal data.
 For example, the EU GDPR imposes significant and complex burdens on processing personal data, particularly for processing "special category personal data" (such as personal data related to health and genetic information), which could be relevant to our operations in the context of our conduct of clinical trials and is of interest to relevant regulators.
-Under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros or 4% of annual global revenue, whichever is greater.
+Under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros under the EU GDPR, 17.5 million pounds sterling under the UK GDPR or, in each case, or 4% of annual global revenue, whichever is greater.
 Further, under the EU GDPR, individuals may initiate litigation related to processing of their personal data, as well as consumer protection organizations authorized at law to represent data subjects' interests.